berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M01B Hardware GD.md

 types found in stores, which devices are supported, and how they can be configured.

-**Scenario**: In this group discussion, you will review the peripheral’s found in retail stores, understand how to identify supported scenarios and devices, and the configuration requirements for Dynamics 365 Commerce.
+**Scenario**: In this group discussion, you will review the peripherals found in retail stores, understand how to identify supported scenarios and devices, and the configuration requirements for Dynamics 365 Commerce.